NdakoAdama/alx-system_engineering-devops/0x02-shell_redirections/README.md

 A script that deletes everything with .js extensions
-A script that counts the dirwctoriws and sub directories in a specified directory A script that displays 10 newest file in the current directory A script that display any input that appears only once
+A script that counts the dirwctoriws and sub directories in a specified directory A script that displays 10 newest file in the current directory A script that display any input that appears only onceA script that Display lines containing the pattern “root” from the file